xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationclass.md

 ---
-title: "educationClass resource type"
+title: educationClass resource type
-description: "Represents a class within a school.
-The **educationClass** resource corresponds to the Microsoft 365 group and shares the same ID." ms.localizationpriority: medium
+description: Represents a class within a school.
+The **educationClass** resource corresponds to the Microsoft 365 group and shares the same ID. ms.localizationpriority: medium
-author: "mmast-msft"
+author: mmast-msft
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---